eliginsburging/VerbScraper2.0/README.md

 # VerbScraper2.0
 Scraping the internet to create stressed Russian vocabulary flashcards for Anki

 The basic idea of this tool is fairly simple -- it takes one input (a list of Russian words in a text file) and (with user input along the way) generates a text file which can be uploaded to Anki to quickly create flashcards of example sentences (with stresses marked) containing those words.
+The tool also allows for manual entry of example sentences,which will automatically be stressed.

 ## The Input - toscrape.txt
 This file should contain a list of Russian words on newlines.
 These are the target words for flashcard creation.
 A snippet from this file might look as follows: